python-jsonschema/jsonschema/docs/errors.rst

     since these validators only need to match once, and any other errors may not be relevant.

-    :argument iterable errors: the errors to select from.
+    :argument collections.Iterable errors: the errors to select from.
 Do not provide a mixture of errors from different validation attempts (i.e. from different instances or schemas), since it won't produce sensical output.
     :argument callable key: the key to use when sorting errors.
 See :attr:`relevance` and transitively :func:`by_relevance` for more
         details (the default is to sort with the defaults of that function).